New in version 0.5.5.

 Default: None (no active filtering)

-This function can be used to filter out for instance a specific participant.
+You can use this function to filter out a specific participant.

 needsequence from the beginning, but without